contentful/contentful.js/TYPESCRIPT.md

 #### Limitation

-- To limit the complexity of query types we use a simple type definition for [search on references](https://contentful.atlassian.net/wiki/spaces/PROD/pages/4169466000/Known+limitations+of+contentful.js+TypeScript+support#:~:text=search%20on%20references).
+- To limit the complexity of query types we use a simple type definition for [search on references](https://www.contentful.com/developers/docs/references/content-delivery-api/#/reference/search-parameters/search-on-references).
-We only check that prefix of the form `fields.reference.` matches a reference field called reference.
+  We only check that prefix of the form `fields.reference` matches a reference field called "reference".
 The rest of the parameter is not evaluated and thus does not provide autocomplete functionality.

 #### Breaking Change